What is Homestay?

 Can I make a profit hosting?

 Homestay is not designed to be an income generator specifically.
 If you are careful with your payments and efficient with your spending, you can make a small income.
-Payments from AHN are designed to cover the costs associated with accommodating a student, with a little extra to thank you for your efforts.
+Payments from AHN are designed to cover the costs associated with accommodating a guest, with a little extra to thank you for your efforts.

 How many guests can I host?